Environmental regulatory reform program

 It will introduce an environmental approval to be issued by the Minister for Environment and Natural Resources.

 This stage will also address reforms to the Northern Territory Environment Protection Authority Act 2012, to improve the accountability of the Northern Territory Environment Protection Authority (NT EPA) and to further define its role in the environmental management system.

 The Environment Protection Act 2019 and the Environment Protection Regulations 2020 will commence 28 June 2020.
-For information on the new assessment and approvals process please visit the Environmental assessment webpage
+For information on the new assessment and approvals process please visit environmental assessment.

 Stage 2 will address NT Government's commitments:

 - to transform the Waste Management and Pollution Control Act 1998, into a fully functioning environmental protection Act

 - fold environmental provisions of the Mining Management Act 2001, into the new environmental protection Act.